On the Number of Interference Alignment Solutions for the K-User MIMO Channel with Constant Coefficients: Introduction

-For tightly feasible single-beam (i.e., when all users wish to transmit $d=1$ stream of data) MIMO networks, and elaborating on classic results from algebraic geometry, it was shown in \cite{Yetis10} that the number of alignment solutions coincides with the mixed volume of the Newton polytopes that support each equation of the polynomial system.
-Although this solves theoretically the problem for single-beam networks, in practice the computation of the mixed volume of a set of IA equations using the available software tools \cite{Lee07mixedvolume} can be very demanding, therefore only a few cases have been solved so far.
+The number of solutions for single-beam MIMO networks (i.e., all users wish to transmit a single stream of data) follows directly from a classical result from algebraic geometry, Bernstein's Theorem, as shown in \cite{Yetis10}.
+More specifically, the number of alignment solutions coincides with the mixed volume of the Newton polytopes that support each equation of the polynomial system.
+Although this solves theoretically the problem for single-beam networks, in practice the computation of the mixed volume of a set of IA equations using the available software tools \cite{Lee07mixedvolume} can be very demanding.
+As a consequence, only a few cases have been solved so far.
 For single-beam networks, some upper bounds on the number of solutions using Bezout's Theorem have also been proposed in\cite{Yetis10},\cite{Schmidt2010}.
 For multi-beam scenarios, however, the genericity of the polynomials system of equations is lost and it is not possible to resort to mixed volume calculations to find the number of solutions.
 Furthermore, the existing bounds in multi-beam cases are very loose.

-The main contribution of this paper is an integral formula for the number of IA solutions for arbitrary, tightly feasible, networks.
+The main contribution of this paper is an integral formula for the number of IA solutions for arbitrary feasible networks.
 More specifically, we prove that while the feasibility problem is solved by checking the determinant of a certain Hermitian matrix, the number of IA solutions is given by the integral of the same determinant over a subset of the solution variety scaled by an appropriate constant.
 Although the integral, in general, is hard to compute analytically, it can be easily estimated using Monte Carlo integration.
 To speed up the convergence of the Monte Carlo integration method, we specialize the general integral formula for square symmetric multi-beam cases (i.e., equal number of transmit and receive antennas and equal number of streams per user).
+Analogously, in the particular case of single-beam networks, we provide a combinatorial counting procedure that allows us to compute the exact number of solutions and analyze its asymptotic growth rate.